Specification language: Overview

 Specification languages are generally not directly executed.
 They are meant to describe the what, not the how.
-Indeed, it is considered as an error if a requirement specification is cluttered with unnecessary implementation detail.
+It is considered an error if a requirement specification is cluttered with unnecessary implementation detail.

 A common fundamental assumption of many specification approaches is that programs are modelled as algebraic or model-theoretic structures that include a collection of sets of data values together with functions over those sets.
 This level of abstraction coincides with the view that the correctness of the input/output behaviour of a program takes precedence over all its other properties.

 In the property-oriented approach to specification (taken e.g. by CASL), specifications of programs consist mainly of logical axioms, usually in a logical system in which equality has a prominent role, describing the properties that the functions are required to satisfy—often just by their interrelationship.

 This is in contrast to so-called model-oriented specification in frameworks like VDM and Z, which consist of a simple realization of the required behaviour.

 Specifications must be subject to a process of refinement (the filling-in of implementation detail) before they can actually be implemented.
 The result of such a refinement process is an executable algorithm, which is either formulated in a programming language, or in an executable subset of the specification language at hand.
 For example, Hartmann pipelines, when properly applied, may be considered a dataflow specification which is directly executable.
 Another example is the actor model which has no specific application content and must be specialized to be executable.

 An important use of specification languages is enabling the creation of proofs of program correctness (see theorem prover).